kean/Future/README.md

 ## Performance

-Performance is a top priority for FutureX.
-Every feature was built with performance in mind.
+Every feature in FutureX is engineered with performance in mind.

-We avoid dynamic dispatch, reduce the number of allocations and deallocations, avoid doing any unnecessary work, implement methods in sometimes less elegant but more performant way, avoid locking as much as possible, and more.
+We avoid dynamic dispatch, reduce the number of allocations and deallocations, avoid doing unnecessary work and lock as less as possible.
+Methods are often implemented in a sometimes less elegant but more performant way.

 There are also some key design differences that give FutureX an edge over other frameworks.
+One example is `Future` type itself which is designed as struct which allows some common operations to be performed without a single allocation.

 ## Requirements